 1) The string "3GPP-WS-Notif-Seq:", followed by a blank, followed by a four-byte sequence number, encoded as decimal number in ASCII, followed by CRLF

-2) The following HTTP headers in any order, with the syntax and semantics as defined in IETF RFC 7230 [16] and IETF RFC 7231 [17]: Content-Type (mandatory), Content-Encoding (optional), Content-Length (mandatory).
+2) The following HTTP headers in any order, with the syntax and semantics as defined in IETF RFC 9110 [17]: Content-Type (mandatory), Content-Encoding (optional), Content-Length (mandatory).
 Every HTTP header line shall be ended by CRLF.

 3) CRLF to end the headers section.

-4) The payload body of the notification, as defined in the individual APIs.
+4) The content of the notification, as defined in the individual APIs.

-NOTE 4: The payload body is the same as the one that would be used if delivering the notification as defined in clause 5.2.5.3.
+NOTE 4: The content is the same as the one that would be used if delivering the notification as defined in clause 5.2.5.3.

 To acknowledge the reception of a notification message towards the SCEF, the SCS/AS shall embed the following structure in a separate Websocket data frame with 0x2 (Binary) opcode in the following order: